-Cannabis, the genus of the plant known popularly as marijuana, has been used as medicine in many cultures for as long as 3,000 years.
+Cannabis has been used as medicine in many cultures for as long as 3,000 years.
 American physicians once employed a liquid extract of it to treat labor pains, asthma, nervous disorders and even colicky babies.
 That medication was banned in the U.S. in 1942 and remained off-limits until individual states began to legalize medical cannabis.

 Despite the ban, the multiple health benefits of cannabis have long been recognized.
 In a 1999 publication “Marijuana and Medicine: Assessing the Science Base,” the respected Institute of Medicine concluded that evidence supports the effectiveness of cannabinoids – the active components of the plant – for pain relief, control of nausea and vomiting, and appetite stimulation.